ET-BE/MBED-Stiffness-Tester/README.md

 This repo contains a K64F MCU program for Venkat's Stiffness Tester.

 Use uScope to view the live data: https://bitbucket.org/ctw-bw/uscope
+Note: you will need the **HID** version (instead of the serial version).

 This program will send a slow sine position reference to the motor to deflect the spring, while measuring the torque.
 The sine has a set amplitude.
 There is also a torque limit.
 When this limit is exceeded, the reference position is capped, stopping the joint from being deflected further.